lnguyen46/parson-spider/README.md

 I build this tool to collect data that help international students quick search the average aid they can receive from a particular college.

 ## How to use
-Make sure you have installed [Node](https://nodejs.org/en/) on your computer.
+Make sure that you have installed [Node](https://nodejs.org/en/) on your computer.

 `cd ~`